 Pickett has a wealth of experience on the college football stage — more than most quarterbacks that suited up this year.
 He was regarded as a serious 2021 NFL Draft prospect in 2020 but chose to return to school for his redshirt senior season.
 It was an excellent decision by Pickett to bet on himself.
 He came into the year with 39 career passing touchdowns, and more than doubled that number in a Heisman finalist campaign.

 Pickett has long been a mainstay for the Pittsburgh Panthers and ACC football, in general.
 But now, the Pickett experience will be gone from college football, and the Pitt QB will make the long-awaited leap to the NFL.
 We know how exciting Pickett was as a college football signal-caller, but does he have the upside to be a successful NFL starter?

 Pickett’s physical profile

 Let’s start with Pickett’s physical tools, where the Pitt QB is surprisingly well-equipped.
-Standing at 6’2″, 220 pounds, Pickett is a good athlete with a strong frame.
+Standing at 6’3″, 220 pounds, Pickett is a very good athlete with a strong frame.
 With his mobility, he can sidestep rushers, escape the pocket, and produce on the ground.
 He also has elite competitive toughness.
 Pickett is clutch in crucial moments, and he plays through injuries, putting it all on the line each Saturday afternoon.

 Even more so than Pickett’s athleticism, however, his arm demands attention.
 The Pitt QB has a crisp, compact, and efficient throwing motion, which easily generates velocity.
 With this velocity, Pickett leads receivers downfield and pushes the ball past defenders.
 He also fits the ball into tight spots and has the elasticity to adjust his trajectory and ball placement.
 His arm strength isn’t elite, but he has good arm talent overall.

 Execution beyond the physical traits